Sam-Z12/StockAnalysisWGmm/README.md

 # StockAnalysisWGmm

+## Usage

+1. Add TD_Ameritrade CONSUMER_KEY and ACCOUNT_NUMBER to the stockanalysisgmm/config/config.py file.

+2. Start the application with CMD:
+>
+    python3 run_example_sim.py

+3. Enter any stock ticker into the Ticker text field.

+## Project Goal
 This project was built to test the plausubility of categorizing stock prices into oversold and overbought ranges using gaussian mixture models.
 A basic strategy to use with this model would be to buy a stock in the low oversold range and sell a stock in the high overbought range.